VR-25/acc/README.md

 # If charging switch is set to 3700 (millivolts), acc stops charging by limiting voltage.
 # For details, refer to the readme's tips section.
 # Unlike the original variant, this kind of switch is never unset automatically.
-# Thus, in this case, ppending " --" to it leads to invalid syntax.
+# Thus, in this case, appending " --" to it leads to invalid syntax.
 # A daemon restart is required after changing this (automated by "acc --set").

 # apply_on_boot (ab) #